When does the ride leave Birdsville?

 Ride inclusions are:

 - 6 days fully supported ride across the Simpson desert.
-Each rider will be provided a small Frontline Safari branded bag and tent which will be the bag you will pack your personal belongings into (so pack light!) – NO SWAGS OR PERSONAL BAGS WILL BE CARRIED.
+Each rider will be provided a small Frontline Safari branded 20ltr bag and tent with earth mat which will be the bag you will pack your personal belongings into (so pack light!) this bag will be transported by the support trucks – NO SWAGS OR LARGE PERSONAL BAGS WILL BE CARRIED.